slash4-de/openstack/source/day3.rst

 -----------------------------------------

 In the context of OpenStack, an image or otherwise a virtual machine image is nothing but a virtual disk file containing a bootable operating system.
-OpenStack uses an image as a source to create a new virtual machine instace.
+OpenStack uses an image as a source to create a new virtual machine instance.
 As a cloud adminstrator or a user you may need to upload and maintain VM images for your cloud.
 Both OpenStack dashboard as well as command line tools can be used to manage images for the cloud.

-Please note that besides command line tools like 'glance' and 'nova; you can also use the necessary APIs to maintain images.
+Please note that, besides command line tools like 'glance' and 'nova; you can also use the necessary APIs to maintain images.

 Never confuse when you hear people saying , images or virtual machine images or virtual appliances.
 They all simply mean a virtual machine image.
 For simplification we will use the term 'image' to refer to virtual machine image or a virtual appliance.

 In fact, without an image, the Openstack cloud is not very purposeful.
 So images have vital importance!

-Before actually using the methods to maintain images, you must know the types and formats of images used virtualized environments.
+Before actually using the methods to maintain images, you must know the types and formats of images used in virtualized environments.

 Images come in various formats because of the variety of hypervisors available today.
 Below are a few major image formats: